 Fiona has worked with Sacred Art of Living since 2013 and is currently its Chief Financial Officer.
 Her responsibilities at the Center include budgeting, financial reporting, program financial analysis, cash flow management, human resources, employee benefits and payroll.
 She has over 20 years of experience as a Human Resources Director, Payroll and Accounting Manager.
 Fiona has also spent some time handling complex contracts and technical reviews for corporate accounts as a Renewable Energy Administrator, as well as prior non-profit experience as a Program Manager.
 Fiona relocated to Bend in 2013 with her husband and two children and was drawn to the center for its mission and values.

 Karin began training for the Program Manager position in January of 2020 and is honored and delighted to be an integral part of the continuation of SALC’s mission as we Look toward the Future.
 She was introduced to the Sacred Art of Living Center through her work in hospice care and her studies in death midwifery.
 A former Waldorf Early Childhood Educator, she was called to end of life care and journeying with others through life and death transitions.
 As an Anamcara Graduate Apprentice, Karin is deeply passionate for the work of Sacred Art of Living Center.
 She has extensive experience and training in group facilitation, program coordination, networking, curriculum development, and interpersonal communications.
 She brings to the Center a deep and diverse understanding of human nature and spiritual development from newborns to elders with many years of experience in mentoring people of all ages; a proclivity for acknowledging the sacred in every moment; and the joy of interweaving metaphor, ritual, and ceremony into everyday living and dying.
-Karin has lived in Bend for 20 years and she and her partner, Julia, treasure its natural beauty while enjoying the outdoors through camping, hiking, Nordic skiing, and canoeing.
+Karin has lived in Central Oregon for more than 21 years and she treasures its natural beauty while enjoying the outdoors through camping, hiking, Nordic skiing, canoeing.

 Sacred Art of Living Center is delighted to announce that Debbie Doornbos of Edmonton, Alberta, has been named the first ever Canadian Director for SALC!
 Debbie is a retreat leader and spiritual director with vast experience in adult education, facilitation, marketing and program development.
 She utilized these skills most recently as Program Director at Providence Renewal Centre (PRC) in Edmonton.
 Her training is broad and includes Christian mysticism, Jungian psychology, Ignatian spirituality, the Enneagram, and World Religions.
 She has a special interest in journeying with others through times of transition.
 Debbie is a graduate of Newman Theological College, the Haden Institute Spiritual Direction Program and the Sacred Art of Living and Dying Anamcara Apprenticeship.
 Debbie is an outdoors enthusiast.
 Married to John, they love spending time with family and friends.